cruijs/crui/README.md

 </section>
 ```

-All functions that have a `$` work with Streams rather than simple values.
-Through `$bind` we bind the input `value` property to `echo`, which is a StreamBox, ie a stream containing a single value at a time.
+Through `bindValue` we bind the input `value` property to `echo`, which is a StreamBox, ie a stream containing a single value at a time.
 Now, every time we alter the input value, the message will change too!
 But there is more to it: binding is a two way matter and therefore any change to `echo` will change input value too.

 So, if we add this: